nornir/nornir.github.io/_sources/installation/common.txt

 * numpy
 * scipy
 * matplotlib
+* rtree 0.7 or later

 Windows users can locate many pre-built installers at the excellent site maintained by `Christoph Gohlke`_.
-Mac users can utilize mac ports to install many
+Mac users can utilize mac ports to install all package.

+If windows installation fails check the output for any references to missing packages.
+Sometimes a dependency will require another package not listed here.
+Gohlke's site should have any missing packages required by dependencies.
+Also check the troubleshooting section or send an E-mail.

 Git client
 ----------